Shut Up (And Give Me Whatever You Got): Music video

 On 2 November 2012, Lily posted a lyric video on her official Vevo channel.
 Lily filmed the video for "Shut Up (And Give Me Whatever You Got)" on 19 October 2012.
 When describing the video, she stated,"There is a lot more attitude in there and it's a lot darker"; "The video is completely different to the first one and a lot of it was all my ideas so I'm excited."
 Part of the video is also filmed in East London, the same place where a scene of the 2008 film The Dark Knight was filmed.

 The video appeared on her official Vevo on 28 November 2012.
 The video features Lily performing the track at a dark, underground gig, while other scenes see her struggling to escape from corridors of glass.
-On 30 November 2012, a two-minute and twenty-two-second Behind the Scenes feature was upload to her official YouTube.
+On 30 November 2012, a two-minute and twenty-two-second Behind the Scenes feature was uploaded to her official YouTube.
 On 14 January 2013, an acoustic version of the song was released on Lily's Vevo account.